smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Security.md

 - Queries include `organization_id` filtering
 - Cross-tenant data leakage is prevented
 - Administrative views can aggregate across organizations

+The `DatabaseAlertHandler` enforces multi-tenancy by requiring an `organizationId` in the alert metadata and including it in all database queries.

 ### Automatic Alert Cleanup
 The system includes a `cleanupResolvedAlerts` method that automatically removes resolved alerts older than a specified retention period: